thirt33n/Grindwall/README.md

 Grindwall is an ML based Firewall System that uses a machine learning model to filter out bad or malicious requests to the server.
 </br>
 <br>
-<li>It uses Random Forest Classification model to determine the nature of incoming packets and classifies them as 'good' or 'bad' packets.
+<li>Each model uses a specefic classification algorithm to determine the nature of incoming packets and classifies them on the basis of the vulnerability that the request tries to exploit.
 </li>
 <li>Bad Packets are dropped by the server and the client is displayed with a message.
 </li>